quadriga-dk/OER-Workshop/preamble/prior_knowledge.md

-# Vorkenntnisse
+# Prior Knowledge

-Sie müssen keine spezifischen Vorkenntnisse mitbringen.
-Wir bieten drei verschiedene Zugangswege:
+You don't need to bring any specific prior knowledge.
+We offer three different access methods:

-**📘 Book-Only Mode:** Im Browser lesen Sie unser interaktives Lehrbuch mit eingeschränkten Interaktionsmöglichkeiten.
-Erfordert keine Programmierkenntnisse oder Erfahrung mit Jupyter Notebooks.
+**📘 Book-Only Mode:** Read our interactive textbook in the browser with limited interaction capabilities.
+Requires no programming knowledge or experience with Jupyter Notebooks.

-**🌨️ Cloud Mode:** Ausführen und Anpassen der enthaltenen Jupyter Notebooks über Google Colab oder Binder.
-Kapitel mit ausführbaren Notebooks sind durch ein _Raketen-Symbol_ (🚀) gekennzeichnet - klicken Sie darauf, um das Notebook in Colab zu öffnen.
+**🌨️ Cloud Mode:** Execute and customize the included Jupyter Notebooks via Google Colab or Binder.
+Chapters with executable notebooks are marked with a _rocket symbol_ (🚀) - click on it to open the notebook in one of these Notebook hosts.

-**💻 Local Mode:** Herunterladen der Jupyter Notebooks auf Ihren Computer zur lokalen Ausführung (z.B. im Anaconda Navigator).
-Ermöglicht die Nutzung lokaler Daten und umfassende Anpassungen.
+**💻 Local Mode:** Download the Jupyter Notebooks to your computer for local execution (e.g., in Anaconda Navigator).
+Enables the use of local data and comprehensive customizations.

-Wählen Sie den Ansatz, der am besten zu Ihren Anforderungen passt.
-Sie können jederzeit zwischen den Methoden wechseln.
+Choose the approach that best fits your requirements.
+You can switch between methods at any time.